HDR examinations - FAQs for students

-All the people involved in your examination will use the online system: you, your supervisor, the examiners, the Head of School, the Chair of the Thesis Examination Sub-Committee and the University's Examination Officer.
+Everyone involved in your examination will use the online system: you, your supervisor, the examiners, the head of school, the chair of the Thesis Examination Sub-Committee and the University's examination officer.

 Secure access using Deakin usernames and passwords is provided.
 Documents such as the thesis and the examiners' reports are attached to the online system in PDF format.

-Deakin introduced the online HDR Examinations system in 2011.
-It provides a faster examination, has environmental advantages due to the fewer number of theses being shipped and also enables improved tracking for everyone involved.
+Deakin introduced the online HDR Examinations system in 2011 .
+It provides a faster examination, has environmental advantages due to the fewer number of theses being shipped and enables improved tracking for everyone involved.
 All students must submit their thesis via the online examination system, HDR Examinations.

-The average examination takes 3 months (from the time you submit the examination copy of the thesis until you are advised about the final outcome).
+The average examination takes three months (from the time you submit the examination copy of the thesis until you are advised of the outcome).
 Please be aware that your examination may take longer than this.
 While the University does its best to minimize the length of examinations, the process is not entirely within our control.

 Not all examiners start the examination at the same time, and not all complete it at the same time.

 - examiners are tardy

 - thesis exceeds word limit (50 000 words for masters; 100 000 for doctoral)